Anduin2017/AnduinOS-Docs/Applications/Games/Steam/Steam.md

 ## Enable Proton for Steam

 For some games which are not natively supported on Linux, you can use Proton to run them on Steam.

-Proton is a compatibility layer that allows Windows games to run on Linux-based operating systems.
-It is developed by Valve Corporation and is based on Wine and other community projects.
+Proton is a new tool released by Valve Software that has been integrated with Steam Play to make playing Windows games on Linux as simple as hitting the Play button within Steam.
+Underneath the hood, Proton comprises other popular tools like Wine and DXVK among others that a gamer would otherwise have to install and maintain themselves.
+This greatly eases the burden for users to switch to Linux without having to learn the underlying systems or losing access to a large part of their library of games.
+Proton is still in its infancy so support is inconsistent, but regularly improving.

-To enable Proton for Steam, you can follow these steps:
+To enable Proton for a game on Steam, you can follow these steps:

 1. Open Steam and go to `Steam` > `Library`.
 2. Select the game you want to enable Proton for.